microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.SystematicTesting/TestAttributeType.md

 ---
 # TestAttribute class

-Attribute for declaring the entry point to a Coyote program test.
+Attribute for declaring the entry point to a Coyote test.

 ```csharp
 [AttributeUsage(AttributeTargets.Method)]